-The state of Texas defines consent, in relation to sexual activity, as follows: "consent" means assent in fact, whether express or apparent.
+The State of Texas defines consent in Sec.
+1.07 of the Texas Penal Code, in relation to sexual activity, as follows: "consent" means assent in fact, whether express or apparent.
+Texas Penal Code 22.011(b) states the following: